On Writing Haiku

 44: I suppose it would have been predictable here to say “unless you want to.”
 But that’s not what I mean.
 Of course, no one has to write.
 Or do we?
 I think of E. E. Cummings, who said of his poems, “Miracles are to come.
 With you I leave a remembrance of miracles: they are somebody who can love and who shall be continually reborn,a human being;somebody who said to those near him,when his fingers would not hold a brush ‘tie it to my hand.’”

 50: I once remember someone saying that you should never start a haiku with a preposition.
-So for weeks afterwards I wrote what felt like hundreds of poems that started with a preposition.
+So for weeks afterwards I wrote what felt like hundreds of poems that started with a preposition, to explore how it could work, and to see when it doesn’t.
 So whenever I see one of my haiku that starts with a preposition, I know it probably came from this time.
-We might well consider every “rule” we’ve heard about haiku and try doing the opposite for a while.
+We might well reconsider every “rule” we’ve heard about haiku and try doing the opposite for a while.
 In some cases it will prove the “rule” to be unhelpful; in others the exercise will show us why the advice is beneficial.

 54: Yes, in reading and writing haiku, if we’re not enjoying ourselves, even in at intellectual way, why bother?
 Jane Reichhold began her book Writing and Enjoying Haiku by saying “Though the word ‘enjoying’ is the third word in the title of this book, for me enjoying anything and everything is the primary function of our lives.”
 My list presented here may be slightly reminiscent of Jane’s list of “Haiku Rules that Have Come and Gone,” which was published (in Albatross) around 1993.